 Following the death of the woman who raised them, brothers Kris and Will Oates receive their inheritance from her lawyer.
 In the box of items, Will finds a videotape and realises that it shows the parents they never knew in the town of Tendale.
 Will, Kris and Kris’s girlfriend Brit decide to go to Tendale to see if he can find any information about them.
 The two brothers argue the entire way, Kris regarding Will as a slacker and freeloader who has never done anything with his life.
 They find Tendale a remote and unwelcoming place.
 After signing into a bed-and-breakfast, Will becomes fascinated with the Bigfoot tours that are run in the area.
 However, as they dig into the secrets of the town, it becomes apparent that the locals have formed a pact with the creatures to sacrifice newcomers to them so that they can leave.

 Feed the Gods was the second film for Canadian director Braden Croft.
-Croft had previously made the horror film Hemorrhage (2012).
+In the horror genre, Croft had previously made Hemorrhage (2012) and subsequently went on to make True Fiction (2019).